koswald/VBScript/examples/Presentation.md

+# Presentation.vbs

-# Overview
+## Overview

 [Presentation.vbs] may require changes to Windows settings in order to work properly.

-Specifically, you may need to increase the value that controls when the following components go to sleep or turn off for both AC (plugged in) and DC (battery):
+Specifically, you may want to increase the value that controls when the following components go to sleep or turn off for both AC (plugged in) and DC (battery):

 - Display(s)
 - Hard Drive(s)
 - Computer

-# References
+## References
 [How to change Lock screen timeout before display turn off on Windows 10]
 [Does Your Windows Computer Display Turn Off Every 15 Minutes?]
 [Canonical Names of Control Panel Items]
 [SetThreadExecutionState]

 [Presentation.vbs]: Presentation.vbs
 [How to change Lock screen timeout before display turn off on Windows 10]: https://www.windowscentral.com/how-extend-lock-screen-timeout-display-turn-windows-10 "windowscentral.com"